adriangar8/tappx_42barcelona/TappxChallenge/README.md

+This project aims to assign a set of videos to each article based on its context.

 1. Introduction:

 In this Google Colab script, the user will find an algorithm which pairs certain articles with a given video based on their corresponding similarity.
 The final result will be given in a json file which will have the following format: